June 15, 2018

 July 9, 2015

-One of the new features in the latest version of Rapise, is an integrated Web Spy, also known as a DOM Browser.
+One of the features of Rapise, is an integrated Web Spy, also known as a DOM Browser.
 It's similar to the tools already in the web browsers such as IE, Firefox and Chrome (e.g. Firebug), but unlike using those tools it has lots of nifty features for making web testing easier and also integrates directly into Rapise testing IDE so that you can code against any of the elements visible in the Spy.
 This article describes how to use the Spy.Read More

 June 19, 2015